 _set_index

-pyhelpers.store._set_index(data, index=None)[source]
+pyhelpers.store._set_index(data, index_col=None)[source]

-Sets the index of a dataframe.
+Sets the index of a dataframe using column names or integer positions.

 Parameters: